 Pro Tips

-- Since this was originally published, many bags of frozen cauliflower have "shrunk" to 12 oz from 1 pound.
+- Since this was initially published, many bags of frozen cauliflower have been reduced in size from 1 pound to 12 oz.
 The recipe will need to be decreased by 25% if that is what you have.
 Cooking time will be about the same.

 To adjust the recipe size: